 Women & Infants Hospital is committed to providing an exceptional patient care experience to every patient and their family, every time.
 To measure the satisfaction of our patients, Women & Infants Hospital uses Press Ganey, the largest company in the industry to provide satisfaction bench-marking to health care organizations.
 The company offers the largest comparative customer feedback databases, actionable data, solution resources, and unparalleled consulting and customer service.
 Press Ganey currently partners with more than 10,000 health care facilities, including more than 40 percent of U.S. hospitals to measure and improve the quality of their care.

-Shannon R. Sullivan was named Interim Chief Operating Officer for Women & Infants Hospital in June, 2020.
+Shannon R. Sullivan was named President & Chief Operating Officer for Women & Infants Hospital in September 2020.
 Shannon previously served as Vice President of Operations for both Kent Hospital and Care New England after serving in various leadership and clinical roles within Care New England since 2003.

 Dr. Robert Insoft, senior vice president, chief medical officer, and Interim Chief, Pediatrics joined Women & Infants Hospital in 2014.
 He is a neonatologist and professor of pediatrics at The Warren Alpert Medical School of Brown University.
 Dr. Insoft previously served as the medical director of the Neonatal Intensive Care Unit (NICU) and Neonatal Respiratory Services at Brigham and Women’s Hospital, Boston, where he was also the quality officer in the NICU and a faculty member of Harvard Medical School.